ktaylor63/southeast/site/content/news/service-updating-red-wolf-recovery-plan.md

     - 'Recovery Plan'
     - 'Red Wolf'
     - 'Species Status Assessment'
-updated: 'July 28th, 2020'
+updated: 'October 15th, 2020'
 ---

 {{< figure class="photo-right" src="/images/pages/red-wolf-robert-ondrish.jpg" alt="A white, black and brown wolf standing on a sandy road" caption="Red wolf.
 Photo &copy; Robert Ondrish, used with persmission." >}}

 The Service is updating the current Red Wolf Recovery Plan that was finalized in 1990.
+Through partnership, the Service is committed to working together to complete an updated recovery plan by Feb.
+28, 2023.
 Updating this recovery plan is a priority for the Service.
 Following a review of the red wolf program in 2014 and 2015, the Service announced significant changes for red wolf recovery in its [2016 Memo of Recommended Decisions](/pdf/memo/recommended-decisions-in-response-to-red-wolf-recovery-program-evaluation.pdf).
 In that memo, the Service committed to completing a Species Status Assessment (SSA) for the red wolf by October 2017 and using it to guide recovery actions, including updating the Red Wolf Recovery Plan.

 The Service intended to complete a revised recovery plan in 2018.
 However, delays in the SSA (completed in April 2018) and then a pending taxonomic review of the red wolf (completed in March 2019) postponed work on the recovery plan.